 - Valid travel document/passport – Validity period must be 3 months longer than the validity period of the temporary stay.
 If the passport is not in English, you must enclose a copy notarized and translated into Croatian.

-- Criminal background check from the country where you have lived the previous 12 months if you are applying for the first time OR if there was a break after your previous residence
+- Criminal background check from the country where you have lived the previous 12 months if you are applying for the first time OR if there was a break after your previous residence, with a certificate from the competent authority of that state on the length of stay

 - It is not required if you are applying for the purpose of work of posted workers or as a student, researcher, a person transferred within a company that uses mobility from another EU/EEA Member State, or if you have permanent residence in another EU/EEA country.